ComposableFi/composable/book/src/pallets/mosaic/extrinsics.md

 ### Note

-* Reclaim period is not reset if not all the funds are moved; menaing that the clock remains ticking for the relayer to pick up the rest of the transaction.
+* Reclaim period is not reset if not all the funds are moved; meaning that the clock remains ticking for the relayer to pick up the rest of the transaction.

 ## Claim Stale To